primaza/primaza/docs/book/src/architecture/application-agent.md

 ## Application Agent

 Application Agents are installed into ClusterEnvironment's Application Namespaces.
-Target namespaces need to be already configured to allow agents to run properly.
+Target namespaces need to be already configured to allow agents to run.

-Application Agents need to access resources in the namespace they are published into.
+Application Agents need to access resources in the namespace they're published into.
 More specifically, an Application Agent requires the following resources to exists into the namespace:

 * A Role granting